FindMySchool LogoFindMySchool

 The school has inclusive policies regarding special educational needs.
 A small resourced provision (capacity 10) caters for pupils with specific needs, embedded within the mainstream school.
 Most students with identified needs are supported in mainstream classrooms with additional teaching assistance.

 Distance and Catchment Reality.
-The last distance offered in recent admissions cycles suggests that the catchment is tight, typically within 1 mile of the school.
+The furthest distance at which a place was offered in recent admissions cycles suggests that the catchment is tight, typically within 1 mile of the school.
 Families considering moving into the area to access Beckfoot should verify current distances directly with Bradford Admissions before committing to a house purchase.
 Distance-based allocation means proximity is not guaranteed to secure a place; it only provides priority.

 Sixth Form Suits Internal Progression.
 Students completing GCSE at Beckfoot have a clear pathway into the sixth form if they meet the grade requirements.
 Whilst external students can apply, internal students transition naturally, suggesting the sixth form is designed primarily to retain students from the main school rather than to recruit externally.